Chief of the Defence Staff (Canada): Rank and command

 The chief of the Defence Staff (CDS) follows in rank only the commander-in-chief of the Canadian Armed Forces, who is the Canadian monarch represented by the governor general.
 The National Defence Act gives the authority to appoint the CDS to the Governor-in-Council; effectively, the governor general acting on the constitutional advice of his or her ministers of the Crown.
 The commander-in-chief is the person from whom the CDS receives his or her orders.
 However, according to the tenets of constitutional monarchy and responsible government, the monarch and viceroy almost always follow ministerial direction, meaning the CDS normally advises the prime minister and the rest of Cabinet directly on military matters.

 The CDS has been charged with four main priorities, each having multiple sub-priorities: The first is to conduct operations, which includes the successful implementation of domestic and international operations, protection of the forces through a culture of risk management, and ensuring that recruitment is at a level required to sustain the operational forces at full potential to meet their commitments.
 Secondly, the CDS is expected to expand the regular and reserve forces to meet international and domestic obligations, which means the management of the Canadian Forces Recruiting Group so as to streamline the enlistment process of new forces members.
 The third task is to implement the national defence strategy as outlined by the King-in-Council, requiring both the acquisition of new equipment and the strengthening of diplomatic relations via the United Nations, North Atlantic Treaty Organization, and North American Aerospace Defence Command."
 Lastly, the CDS must enhance the forces' programme delivery while optimising the use of resources.

 The CDS is also the chair of the Canadian Forces Decorations Advisory Committee, which reviews and recommends to the governor general members of the forces eligible to receive decorations for valour, bravery, and meritorious service, as well as Commander-in-Chief Unit Commendations.
 This committee mirrors that for the Order of Military Merit, of which the CDS is ex-officio a member and the Principal Commander.

 Separately, the CDS presents the Chief of the Defence Staff Commendation (Mention élogieuse du Chef d'état-major de la Défense) to recognize activity or service beyond regular expectations.
 It can be presented to members of the Canadian Forces, civilian members of the Defence Team (in an overseas operation), and members of an allied foreign military (whose actions benefited Canada).
 The insignia for wear has the form of a gold bar bearing three gold maple leaves and the award comes with a scroll bearing the citation.
 The CDS also awards the Canadian Forces Medallion for Distinguished Service, which is given by the CDS on behalf of the entire forces.

 Distinguishing flag

-The chief of the Defence Staff is entitled to fly the Canadian Armed Forces ensign, a white flag bearing the Canadian flag in the canton and defaced by the badge of the Canadian Forces, as their distinguishing flag.
+The CDS is entitled to fly the Canadian Armed Forces ensign – a white flag bearing the Canadian flag in the canton and defaced by the badge of the Canadian Armed Forces – as a distinguishing flag.